10.3 Support to youth work

 Along the same lines, the federal states allot funding for open and associational youth work activities on the basis of state youth funding plans (Landesjugendförderpläne), which cover funding for associational structures and facilities.
 The federal states also pick out thematic focal points in their funding initiatives, such as activities for young people from immigrant community families.
 State-level funding is also generally allocated on the basis of formal application and settlement processes.

 Grants are one of the main methods of obtaining funding.
 Whilst associations or facilities receive a contribution towards putting their youth work activities into practice, they have wide discretion over how the services are structured and implemented.
-But the Law on youth services requires grant recipients to meet numerous criteria.
-Article 74(2) SGB VIII limits financial assistance to only those organisations that meet the specific criteria, that guarantee the funds will be used efficiently and for their intended purpose, that pursue charitable goals, themselves make an appropriate contribution, and promote the aims of the constitution (Grundgesetz).
+The Law on youth services requires grant recipients to meet numerous criteria.
+Article 74(2) SGB VIII limits financial assistance to those organisations that meet the specific criteria, that guarantee the funds will be used efficiently and for their intended purpose, that pursue charitable goals, themselves make an appropriate contribution, and promote the aims of the constitution (Grundgesetz).
 These rules are applied at local, state and national level.
-Article 74 SGB VIII also stipulates the instrument known as youth services services planning (Jugendhilfeplanung) as the definitive basis for funding decisions.
+Article 74 SGB VIII also stipulates the instrument known as ´youth services services planning´ (Jugendhilfeplanung) as the definitive basis for funding decisions.
 The type and amount of funding is decided at the discretion of the statutory authority and must take the available budget into consideration (Art.
 74(3) SGB VIII).

 Cooperation between statutory authorities and non-statutory organisations, and between paid and voluntary workers is fundamental to youth work in Germany.

-Youth work facilities also cooperate with numerous other organisations.
+Organisations providing youth work also cooperate with numerous other organisations.
 On the one hand, youth work organisations are involved in various local networks and committees (such as community conferences, prevention networks and child protection networks).
 On the other hand, youth work organisations cooperate with one another and with a range of other organisations from the social and education sector.
 For example, some youth clubs offer integrative activities in cooperation with disability organisations.
 Numerous youth work associations and open youth work facilities cooperate with schools to provide after-school childcare or all-day schooling.
 Current studies show that around one-third of youth work facilities are active in this area.
 Other frequent cooperation partners to youth work facilities and associations include the police, e.g. as part of crime prevention initiatives; healthcare institutions and drug abuse counselling centres, e.g. as part of addiction prevention projects; and employment services, e.g. as part of joint initiatives to assist with career entry, to name just a few (see “Administration and governance of youth work”).

 In individual cases, the various forms of cooperation (see examples above) can be established on the basis of (formalised) agreements.
 However, federal law contains no specific provisions regarding cooperation in the field of youth work.